daniel-raj-s/FULLCreative/README.md

 # Selenium Test Automation Project

-This project demonstrates a simple test automation framework using Java, Selenium, and TestNG.
-It provides a foundation for writing and executing automated tests for web applications.
+This project developed as a simple test automation framework using Java, Selenium, and TestNG.

 ## Prerequisites